natarajan1993/Kubernetes-Notes/Common Commands.md

 `kubeadm init` - Initialize a K8 [[Cluster]]
 - A `kubectl` context is a bunch of settings that tells `kubectl` which cluster to send commands to, and which credentials to authenticate with

+`kubectl api-resources`
+- Lists all API resources and their shortnames

 #### `config`
 `kubectl config set-context --current --namespace <ns_name>` - Set the default [[Namespaces|Namespace]] `kubectl config view` - View the current config file